VeerOneGPT/galileo-glass-ui/docs/development/implementation-notes.md

 - Added theme and performance components

 ### Animation System
-- Enhanced physics animation system with advanced capabilities
+- ✅ **Completed v1.0.5 Overhaul:** Replaced previous animation methods (CSS, Framer Motion) with a new physics-based system built on React Spring.
+- ✅ Introduced core hooks (`usePhysicsInteraction`, `useGalileoStateSpring`, `useMultiSpring`) for interactions and state transitions.
-- Added animation orchestration for coordinated animations
+- ✅ Added hooks for transition management (`useTransitioningState`, `useDropdownTransition`) and sequence orchestration (`useAnimationSequence`).
-- Added dimensional Z-space animations
-- Improved performance optimization for animations
+- ✅ Implemented `AnimationProvider`/`useAnimationContext` for global configuration and presets.
+- ✅ Integrated `useReducedMotion` for accessibility compliance across all animations.
+- ✅ Refactored numerous components to use the new system, removing Framer Motion dependencies.
-- Added accessibility considerations for animations
+- ✅ Added comprehensive documentation and a migration guide for the new system.

 ### Core Utilities
 - Enhanced glass effects with additional mixins